-31 December 2021 Rate Carrying amount US\$ '000 Effects of reasonably possible alternative assumptions on carrying amount US\$ '000 Investments carried at fair value through statement of income 5% 43,716 2,186 31 December 2020 Investments carried at fair value through statement of income 5% 42,768 2,138
+31 December 2022 Rate Carrying amount US\$ '000 reasonably possible alternative assumptions on carrying amount US\$ '000 Investments carried at fair value through statement of income 5% 49,460 2,473 31 December 2021 Investments carried at fair value through statement of income 5% = 43,716 2,186

-21 RELATED PARTY TRANSACTIONS
+20 RELATED PARTY TRANSACTIONS

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-Related parties include significant shareholders and entities over which the Bank and shareholders exercise significant influence, directors, members of Sharia Supervisory Board, executive management and external auditors of the Group.
+Related parties include significant shareholders and entities over which the Bank and shareholders exercise significant influence, directors, executive management, and external auditors of the Group.